All articles

 1Vienna154

 Vienna has held or shared the top position for most of the last decade.
-Lisbon’s rapid ascent (up from #7 in 2019) is the clearest example of how convention-bureau investment can reshape a city’s meetings share inside five years.
+Lisbon’s rapid ascent to 153 meetings (up from #7 in 2019) is the clearest example of how convention-bureau investment can reshape a city’s meetings share inside five years.

 Workforce and Employment